COVID-19 Updates: Taking steps to return to normal.

 - Phase 1 (East section) – Twinning between the QEII and Range Road 253

 - Phase 2 (West section) – Construction will begin in spring 2021 on twinning 3.5 kilometres, from Highway 60 to Range Road 261

 - Phase 3 (Middle section) – Twinning between Range Road 261 and Range Road 253

 - Planning for twinning between Range Road 253 and Range Road 261 was completed in March 2018.

 - Detailed design, utility relocation, land acquisition and environmental permitting activities are proceeding.

 The west phase of the project will include 3.5 kilometres of twinning of Highway 19 from Highway 60 to Range Road 261, grade widening on Highway 60 and multiple intersection improvements.

-Construction will begin in spring 2021 and is anticipated to be completed by fall 2022, weather and progress dependent.
+Construction began in spring 2021 and is anticipated to be completed by fall 2022, weather and progress dependent.

 These improvements will help: